Sigmmma/c20/EDITORS.md

 imgCaption:
   en: Image description
   es: Descripción de la imagen
+# if provided, adds a text section to the metabox below the caption.
+This can
+# be useful for adding download and other links to tool pages.
+info:
+  en: >
+    You can write **markdown** with:
+    * Multiple
+    * Lines
+  es: Or just one
 # Marking a page as a "stub" adds an alert to its header that it's a work in
 # progress and also prevents the page from being added to the sitemap (used by
 # search bots).
 Once a page has reached a useful state, remove this flag.